Showing posts with label Politics. Show all posts

 #2 Necessary but not sufficient: “Working hard is necessary but not sufficient for being successful,” means you cannot be successful without working hard, but just working hard alone will not guarantee success.
 You might also need other factors like talent, opportunity, luck, etc.

 #3 Sufficient but not necessary: Working hard is sufficient but not necessary for being successful,” means if you work hard, you will be successful, but there might be other ways to achieve success as well, like having a unique talent, getting a lucky break, or receiving an inheritance.
-[Note: For our discussion, this option is same as option #1].
+[Note: For our discussion, this option is conceptually same as option #1].

 My friends opine that hard work is both necessary and sufficient for success, and inwardly, they are looking at themselves in the mirror as shining examples.
 What they forget is small events and nudges along their journey that helped them to be what they are today.